 If you are leaving at the weekend, you must bring your belongings to the Trunk store on the Friday before.
 You may nominate someone to obtain items from the Trunk store for you on your behalf.

 If you have a refrigerator in your room, you are responsible for removing it from your room during the vacations.
-There is limited storage space for International students or for those who need a fridge for medical or religious reasons and must contact the Accommodation Office in advance.
-Please see the student fridge policy for full details.
+There is limited storage space for International students or for those who need a fridge for medical or religious reasons - in these cases you must contact the Accommodation Office in advance.
+For full details, please see the guidelines for fridges and freezers in College.

 Items that cannot be stored in College

 The below items are not permitted in the Trunk Store and will be disposed of:

 • furniture or rugs,